quantrancse/nettruyen-downloader-script/README.md

 <!-- ABOUT -->
 ## About
-[Update] This tool is not working anymore.
+[Update_1] This tool is not working anymore.
 The raw requests to the image host have been blocked by the Cloudflare firewall.
 And I'm too lazy.

+[Update_2] I've found a Tampermonkey script that works on different manga sites: https://github.com/lelinhtinh/Userscript/tree/master/manga_comic_downloader

+Thanks to the author and use it by your own way.

+---

 For more infomation about the project please read in [Nettruyen Downloader](https://github.com/quantrancse/nettruyen-downloaderm).